Confy-Code/plsql_window_functions_28945_ISINGIZWE/README.md

 <img width="551" height="167" alt="Left join" src="https://github.com/user-attachments/assets/33498487-e89f-4eda-a63c-f654ac3cfe78" />

 ## 3.3 RIGHT JOIN
 In our case, this join worked for us to retrieve those products which were not sold at all.
+The products were there, but received no appreciation because of many factors that can be related to region  they are being sold in or their sale prices.

     SELECT p.product_name, s.sale_id
     FROM sales s